What is bioinformatics?

 Studies on expression and co-expression at both mRNA and protein levels allow for the analysis of dependence and links between the products and activities of different genes.

-In this field, the data from high-throughput research methods like microarrays, SAGE (Serial Analysis of Gene Expression) or HTMS (high throughput mass spectrometry) are used.
+In this field, the data from high-throughput research methods like microarrays, SAGE (Serial Analysis of Gene Expression) and HTMS (high throughput mass spectrometry) are used.

 The subject of structural bioinformatics research is macromolecule structures (proteins, RNA, macromolecule complexes).